 At many of the restaurants in town, you’ll be able to try samples of truffle and foie-gras croustous, and local chefs will often host demonstrations and group cooking classes.
 These are perfect for those wanting to learn how to create their very own truffle-based dishes with the goods they’ve purchased at the fair.
 Alongside the festival, culinary students and apprentices will also be competing for the prestigious Jean Rougié Award for truffle-cooking.

-La Percée du Vin Jaune is a two-day festival in February which celebrates a very special type of local wine, vin jaune (“yellow wine”).
+La Percée du Vin Jaune is an annual two-day festival, which celebrates a very special type of local wine, vin jaune (“yellow wine”).
 A little-known speciality, vin jaune is a white wine which has matured in oak casks after fermentation.
-This festival held exclusively in its honour takes place in a different village every year, but its principle remains the same.

 When you enter the festival with your ticket, you receive ten tasting tickets and a tasting class.
 You then walk around the village where winegrowers have opened their cellars to the public and will happily fill your glass and chat with you about their unique product.
 Music is always playing in the streets and lots of food vendors open up shop, so aside from vin jaune, you can taste many other local specialities.
 There are also some exiting contests for growers taking place in the friendly and welcoming festival-atmosphere.